From Static to Dynamic Anomaly Detection with Application to Power System Cyber Security: Robust Dynamic Detection

 In light of \eqref{eq:robust-poly_bar}, we can define a symmetric set for the design variable $\bar{N}$ of the dynamic residual generator,

 The second constraint in the set is added to avoid possible unbounded solutions.
 To design a robust residual generator, we aim to find an $\bar{N} \in \mathcal{N}$ that for all $\alpha \in \mathcal{A}$, \eqref{eq:robust-poly_bar} can be satisfied.
 To this end, a natural reformulation of the residual synthesis is to consider an objective function as the second quantity in~\eqref{eq:robust-poly_bar} influenced by the parameters~$\mathcal{N}$ and the attacker action~$\alpha$, i.e., $\mathcal{J}(\bar{N},\alpha) := \| \bar{N}V(\alpha) \|_{\infty}$.
 A successful scenario from an attacker viewpoint is to minimize this objective function given a residual generator.
-Therefore, we take a rather conservative viewpoint where the attacker may have knowledge about the residual generator parameters and exploits it so as to synthesize a stealthy attack.
+Therefore, we take a rather conservative viewpoint where the attacker may have complete knowledge of the system model and even the residual generator parameters, and exploits it so as to synthesize a stealthy attack.
 We then reformulate the diagnosis filter design as the robust optimization program,

-The optimal value~$\gamma^\star$ of the robust reformulation~\eqref{opt:max-min-opt} is indeed an indication whether the attack still remains stealthy in the dynamic setting, i.e., if $\gamma^\star > 0$ then the optimal solution~$\bar{N}^\star$ helps construct a diagnosis filter in the form of~\eqref{filter} which detects all the admissible attacks introduced in Definition~\ref{def:destruct_attack}.
+The optimal value~$\gamma^\star$ of the robust reformulation~\eqref{opt:max-min-opt} is indeed an indication whether the attack still remains stealthy in the dynamic setting, i.e., if $\gamma^\star > 0$ then the optimal solution~$\bar{N}^\star$ yields a diagnosis filter in the form of~\eqref{filter} which detects all the admissible attacks introduced in Definition~\ref{def:disrupt_attack}.
 However, if $\gamma^\star = 0$, then it implies that for any possible detectors (static or dynamic) there exists a stationary disruptive attack that remains stealthy.
 In the next step, we show that the robust program~\eqref{opt:max-min-opt} can be equivalently reformulated as a finite (non-convex) optimization problem.